 - Because texting and cell phone use may negatively impact the atmosphere of learning and social cohesion in school, the use of cell phones by students is prohibited on or around campus at all times during the school day. - Parents who need to be in contact with their child during the day may call the school office at 610- 617-9200, Ext.
-The office will relay a message to the student as quickly as the situation warrants.
-Similarly, students who must be in touch with their parents may contact them from the school office. - Students must read and sign The Mesivta's "Cell Phone Policy" included in the enrollment packet.
-Students who expect to bring cell phones to school must do so every day.
-Those who sign that they are not bringing a cell phone MAY NOT bring one, even on rare occasions, without signing a new document to that effect.
+0. The office will relay a message to the student as quickly as the situation warrants.
+Similarly, students who must be in touch with their parents may contact them from the school office. - Students must read and sign The Mesivta's "Cell Phone Policy" included with this Handbook.
+Students who own cell phones are expected to bring them to school and check them in every day.
+Those who sign that they do not own a cell phone MAY NOT bring one, even on rare occasions, without signing a new document to that effect.

 - The current Mesivta phone deposit system is the following: Upon entrance to Shacharis, students will deposit their cell phones in a container near their rebbe's seat.
 The phones will be brought to the Office where they will remain throughout the day.
-Students arriving after 8:30 AM must bring their phones to the Office Manager.
+Students arriving after 8:50 AM must bring their phones to the Main Office.
 Phones may be retrieved at dismissal only. - The Mesivta cell phone policies are taken very seriously.
 Lateness in checking in cell phones will yield a consequence similar to lateness/absence from davening.
 Failing to bring a cellphone to school after committing to do so daily will require parental communication and will yield a similar consequence.
-Students who bring cellphones to school after signing that they will not do so may be suspended.
+Students who bring cellphones to school after signing that they will not do so will have their phones confiscated for one week.
 Students using a cell phone during the school day may be subject to suspension.